Secs. 66.1105 and

 -

-If a municipality amends both TID 1 and TID 2 to share with TID 3, how many project plans are needed?
+If a municipality amends both TID 1 and TID 2 to share increment with TID 3, how many project plans are needed?

 -